DevExpress/devextreme-demos/JSDemos/Demos/Form/UpdateItemsDynamically/description.md

-The [Form](/Documentation/ApiReference/UI_Widgets/dxForm/) widget allows you to add/remove items and specify item visibility at runtime.
+The [Form](/Documentation/ApiReference/UI_Widgets/dxForm/) UI component allows you to add/remove items and specify item visibility at runtime.
 The **Form** only updates the affected items and does not re-render the entire form.

 In this demo, the "Show Address" checkbox specifies the visibility of address-related fields.
 Review the widget's code to see how to set the "HomeAddress" group's [visible](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/GroupItem/#visible) attribute.